Ira Smith (announcer): Career

+Community involvement

 Smith has served as past president of the Kiwanis Club for Napa and past president of the Napa Valley Tennis Association.
 He received the Napa Chamber of Commerce "Volunteer of the Year" award.
-He is an Ambassador for the Napa Chamber of Commerce.
+He was also an ambassador for the Napa Chamber of Commerce, and was honored as its Ambassador of the Year in 2017.

+Honors

 Smith was inducted into the Napa High School Athletic Hall of Fame on March 5, 2022.
-On September 10, 2022 the Vintage High School Athletic Hall of Fame and the Bay Area Radio Hall of Fame will induct Smith.
+On September 10, 2022, the Vintage High School Athletic Hall of Fame also inducted him.
+On November 2, 2022, he was inducted into the Bay Area Radio Hall of Fame.

+Personal life

+Smith had two sons, Brad and Tyler Smith, and a daughter, Heidi Horton.